rogowskz/rogowskz.github.io/KsiążkiPrzeczytane.md

 # 2023

 - "Which Side of History?
 How Technology Is Reshaping Democracy and Our Lives" / Jaron Lanier, 2020 / ??
-- "You Are Not A Gadget A Manifesto" / Jaron Lanier, 2010 / ??
-- More by Jaron Lanier?
 - "Breath, The New Science of a Los Art" / James Nestor, 2020 / ??
 -
++ "You Are Not A Gadget A Manifesto" / Jaron Lanier, 2010 / 3+
 + "Four Thousand Weeks, Time Management for Mortals" / Oliver Burkeman, 2012 / 5
 + "Ten Arguments for Deleting your Social Media Accounts Right Now" / Jaron Lanier, 2018 / 5+
 + "Quantum Physics Made Me Do It" / Jeremie Harris / 3